Admission & Enrollment

 Transcript Release Policy

-HMEI transcripts may be released and issued to a student or to a third party, as indicated, upon completion and submission to the HMEI Business Office, of a Transcript Release Request Form that is signed by the student.
+HMEI transcripts may be released and issued to an adult learner or to a third party, as indicated, upon completion and submission to the HMEI Business Office, of a Transcript Release Request Form that is signed by the adult learner.
 There is no fee for the first official transcript, but a $15.00 fee for additional official transcripts.

-Upon successful completion of the HMEI Infant/Toddler Education Course, candidates will be conferred an HMEI Certificate of Completion as formal documentation of their achievement.
+Upon successful completion of the HMEI Infant/Toddler Education Course, adult learners will be conferred an HMEI Certificate of Completion as formal documentation of their achievement.

 (Full, Associate, and non-U.S. applicants)